hrj/sloth/README.md

 Note: When there are hundreds of tabs open in the session, a couple of them manage to sneak through and become active.
 This is a limitation due to Chromium's design.
 See https://github.com/hrj/sloth/issues/1.

+## Install from the Chrome Web Store
+You can install the extension from the [Chrome Store](https://chrome.google.com/webstore/detail/sloth/filkeckmpdjogddcamkafnekhgfaehkc).

 ## How to Install Locally
-If you can't / don't want to use the [Chrome Store](https://chrome.google.com/webstore/detail/sloth/filkeckmpdjogddcamkafnekhgfaehkc?hl=en-US&gl=IN), you can install it manually as follows.
+If you can't / don't want to use the Chrome Store, you can install it manually as follows.

 From the release page, download the zip file and extract it somewhere on your file-system.
 Go to `chrome://extensions` and click
 `Load Unpacked extension`, select the `slot` directory and press `Ok`.